 Samsung was one of the first and hardest impacted manufacturers.
-Among their recalled or defective cell phones batteries include the Note 7, which suffered an embarrassing failure in 2017.
+Among their recalled or defective cell phone batteries include the Note 7, which suffered an embarrassing failure in 2017.
 The issue caused some cell phones to overheat and others to explode.
 To help avoid confusion and keep you safe, here we'll explain some potential reasons this could be happening and the precautions to take.

 If you've ever lost your charger, you might notice that the originals are more expensive.
 Many people then result to 3rd party chargers, which are not made by the original manufacturer.
 However, using chargers that do not correspond to the phone's voltage or that are not fully compatible because they are from a different manufacturer can destroy your battery's power and durability.
 This can even lead to overheating; so watch out if you have another.